 Agnew Gold Mine at Agnew is approximately 25km west of Leinster in the northern goldfields region of Western Australia.
 Mine energy consumption is transitioning from diesel generation to a hybrid solution that combines solar, wind, battery and gas generation.

 The Wind Farm will consist of up to five (5) GW140 3.57MW Wind Turbines at a hub height of 110m and with a total name-plate rated capacity of 17.85 MW.
 It will connect and export into the Angew Gold Mine Power Station (AGPS).

-Site Geotechnical Investigation (drilling) and survey works – completed without incident (April 2019)
+Geotechnical Investigation (drilling) and survey works - early works scope completed on site without incident